 Beyer's career spans 40+ years, first on Wall Street and then as founder of the Institute for Private Investors in 1991.
 A pioneer in social media, IPI introduced a private online community for investors in 1997, and excerpts of those conversations are in her book.
 For two decades Beyer earned the trust of the 1500 UHNW investor members by protecting the safe harbor, education and community inside that very private membership organization.

-In 1999, Beyer collaborated with The Wharton School of the University of Pennsylvania to create the first private wealth management curriculum in the country.
+In 1999, Beyer collaborated with The Wharton School of the University of Pennsylvania to create the first private wealth management curriculum for principals and families in the country.
 Named an Aresty Fellow at Wharton in 2016, she continues to be part of the faculty for these five-day residential programs held twice a year.

 You've got a story to tell, and here's where you do it.
 Tell 'em who you are, why you do what you do, and how it's better than everyone else out there.
 This is the place to reel them in with your unique take on your slice of the world.

 Click and type.